 Myofascial trigger points (TrPs) are extremely common and affect nearly everyone’s life at one time or another.
 At a pain management center, a primary diagnosis of myofascial syndrome was assigned in 85% of cases among 283 patients.
 A neurosurgeon and a physiatrist made this diagnosis independently, based upon physical examination “as described by Simons and Travell.”

 Soft tissue manipulation techniques along with chiropractic adjustments has many benefits for your health!
 Call 561-253-8984 and make an appointment today.
-And find out more about Various Soft Tissue Manipulation Techniques Along With Chiropractic Care: Part 4 at our North Palm Beach office at your first appointment!
+And find out more about Various Soft Tissue Manipulation Techniques Along With Chiropractic Care: Part 4 at our West Palm Beach office at your first appointment!

 The next post will be on mobilization and manual traction/distraction techniques (i.e. cranial manipulation, manual Lumbar Flexion-Distraction, Cox Method).